ThomasLenges/thomaslenges/README.md

 ## 👋 Hello there!
 I'm Thomas Lenges — welcome to my GitHub!

 I'm a Master's student in Electrical and Electronics Engineering at **École Polytechnique Fédérale de Lausanne (EPFL)**.
-My work and projects focus on **hardware/software co-design, machine learning, wireless communication, and image analysis**.
+My work and projects focus on **hardware/software co-design, embedded systems, wireless communication, and image analysis**.

 ---